 Ark Hotel Tokyo

-Timeshare reviews at Ark Hotel Tokyo
+Reviews of Ark Hotel Tokyo

 This is a wonderful hotel, catering to the business executive trade.
 Although very close to a major freeway and road, it is very quiet.
 The RCI-provided directions are awful.
 The last sentence reads "Go out the East entrance of Ikebukuro Station and walk 6 minutes".
 There are 3 major roads converging on that spot, as well as 4 smaller roads.
 What you want to do is follow the crowd through Sunshine 60 Kai (Sunshine 60 Way), which is a pedestrian mall on Sundays.
 Go to the end of the Sunshine 60 Kai, and cross under the freeway.
 Turn left at the Libro Bookstore, and go past the East Ikebukuro Hospital.
 Ark Hotel Tokyo is nextdoor.
 If you aren't willing to brave the crowd, There is a taxi stand to your right.
 Your taxi driver may need to call the hotel for directions, so have the phone number handy.